pallets-eco/flask-principal/docs/index.rst

 the user information may be stored in a relational database.
 Looseness of the framework is provided by using signals as the interface.

-The major components are the Identity, Needs, Permission, and the Principal.
+The major components are the Identity, Needs, Permission, and the IdentityContext.

     1. The Identity represents the user, and is stored/loaded from the cookie sessions.